colemanjj/Spudnik-07/README.md

     Ubidots for storage and plotting
     Particle for tracking of unit activity

-  pins and code are included for an analog depth sensor and a BME280 based depth sensor but the sensors are not
+  Pin IDs and code are included for an analog vented depth sensor and a BME280 based depth sensor but the analog vented sensor is not implemented in Spudnik-09 and later.
-  implemented in Spudnik-09.
   The code will run with the depth sensors missing.
-If a sensor reading fails dummy
-  results are reported to Ubidots and/or particle.
+If a sensor reading fails, dummy results are reported to Ubidots and/or particle.

   In general the code is written to, hopefully, not "hang" if a sensor is missing or fails.
+    This code has been run on a "bare" electron with only a battery and antenna and "FuelGauge" values are reported to the Particle Console and dummy values are reported to Ubidots sucessfully.

   Delays and Particle.process() are implemented after upload of the data so that there is time for OTA software updates.
 In any case OTA updates seem to be sensitive to timing.
+The delay for OTA upload requires SYSTEM_THREAD(ENABLED) otherwise the code gets stuck while checking for Cellular.connect();

   Frequency of sensor reading and data reporting is dependent on the battery charge.
 Frequency decreases as the battery charge decreases.
 If charge (SOC) is below 20% the Particle blinks the blue LED slowly then